awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

   Deploy the client device auth component to authenticate client devices and authorize client device actions\.
 This component allows your AWS IoT things to connect to a core device\.

-  This component requires configuration to use\.
+  This component requires some configuration to use it\.
 You must specify groups of client devices and the operations that each group is authorized to perform, such as to connect and communicate over MQTT\.
 For more information, see [client device auth component configuration](client-device-auth-component.md#client-device-auth-component-configuration)\.
 + [MQTT broker \(Moquette\)](mqtt-broker-moquette-component.md) \(`aws.greengrass.clientdevices.mqtt.Moquette`\)

   Deploy the Moquette MQTT broker component to run the open source Moquette MQTT broker\.
-The Moquette MQTT broker is compliant with MQTT 3\.1 and includes local support for QoS 0, QoS 1, QoS 2, retained messages, and persistent subscriptions\.
+The Moquette MQTT broker is compliant with MQTT 3\.1\.1 and includes local support for QoS 0, QoS 1, QoS 2, retained messages, last will messages, and persistent subscriptions\.

   You aren't required to configure this component to use it\.
 However, you can configure the port where this component operates the MQTT broker\.
 By default, it uses port 8883\.
 + [MQTT bridge](mqtt-bridge-component.md) \(`aws.greengrass.clientdevices.mqtt.Bridge`\)